FAQs

 Supporting Documents

-You will need to provide one document from the list:
+You will need to upload only one document from this list (this can be a photo/screenshot/scan/upload):

 • Rates Notice, or

-You will need to provide one document from this list:
+You will also need to upload only one document from the list below (this can be a photo/screenshot/scan/upload):

 • Vehicle Registration Certificate, or